 - Privacy4 have produced a webinar on privacy and confidentiality when working with children and young people online.

-Do not feel bad if you decide that it is not possible for your toconvert.
+Do not feel bad if you decide that it is not possible for you to convert your services.
 Your priority at the moment is to make sure that your service provision is safe and sustainable.

 Managing your resources

 Service managers are faced with many challenges in supporting staff and managing in the face of falling income from training, fundraising events and charity shops.
 NCVO has produced helpful guidance for charities.

 - For up to date advice about managing staff, ACAS have an updated guidance page and regular webinars